rsinger86/django-lifecycle/docs/hooks_and_conditions.md

 # Available Hooks & Conditions

-You can hook into one or more lifecycle moments by annotating a model method with the `@hook` decorator.
+You can hook into one or more lifecycle moments by adding the `@hook` decorator to a model's method.
 The moment name is passed as the first positional argument, `@hook('before_create')`, and optional keyword arguments can be passed to set up conditions for when the method should fire.

 ## Decorator Signature